Sauceke/SexFaces/README.md

-# SexFaces plugin for Koikatsu
+# SexFaces plugin for Koikatsu and Koikatsu Sunshine
 Adds the ability to set custom facial expressions to be displayed during H scenes (as opposed to the ones hardcoded into the game).

 Also extends the range of facial expressions accessible from the character editor.